-Exceptions to this policy may be granted for extenuating circumstances, such as medical emergencies or transportation issues, provided that parents communicates promptly with school administration.
+Exceptions to this policy may be granted for extenuating circumstances, such as medical emergencies or transportation issues, provided that parents communicate promptly with school administration.
+If a pattern emerges, even if parents call a detention may still be issued.

 By adhering to this punctuality policy, we aim to instill a sense of responsibility and accountability in our students, fostering a positive and respectful learning environment for all.